brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 * We tried to find strong correlations between the extracted features and subjective ratings, but the reality was that the correlations were low.
 This makes the detection of stress from biosignals challenging and not reliable as long as we don't find better features.
 * Affective data showed more consistency in that anger and disgust were found to represent stress.
 * Affective data was analyzed in a Machine Learning perspective : we compared the performance of multiple classifiers which was of a few milliseconds overall.
 AdaBoost showed the highest accuracy but at the cost of longer processing time.

 #### What we learned in the BHS2020 project
-The first week was an intense theoretical and practical overview of many modern tools in neuroimaging, many of which we never heard of before.
+The first week was an intense theoretical and practical overview of many modern tools in neuroimaging, many of which we never heard of before or had limited experience with.
 The second week taught us how important it is to take enough time to define clearly a project and specify goals for it.
 Instead of exploring many datasets at the same time, we chose to pick one and make the most out of it.
-The third and fourth week were the core of the brain-hacking adventure and taught us many things such as :
+The third and fourth week were the core of the brain-hacking adventure and taught us many things such as:
 * Open Science and Collaborative tools and practices (Git, GitHub, GitPitch)
 * Improved coding skills : Python notebooks and scripting
 * Deeper understanding of Machine Learning